 Used Vespas can still be quite expensive, which is ok as long as it is still in good condition and has a maintenance history.

 Look around to see how much used Vespas costs in your country.
 Check dealers that sell used Vespas but also browse the internet to see what private sellers are asking.
-Classified advertisement websites such as Craiglist, are ideal to find used Vespas and getting an idea of the prices.
+Classified advertisement websites such as Craiglist, are ideal to find used Vespas and to get an idea of the prices.

 When browsing these websites don’t be fooled by the title.
 Some claim it is a Vespa but if you look closer it isn’t.
 It might be a Piaggio Scooter or a Moped Vespa Style.
 So before you hit these websites know what you are looking for.